jdc4429/openclaw/README.md

 Note: You still need to install the configuration portion in a user folder ie. /home/openclaw unless you run from under the build<br>

 I created a copy with an example config you can simple download and 'tar xzvf file.tgz ~/' to extract to your current user folder.<br>
-Edit openclaw.json config to add your API keys, change root folders, and run setup for some extra plugins.<br>
+The user config extracts to the .openclaw directory.
+(Hidden unless you use ls -la) Edit openclaw.json config to add your API keys, change root folders, and run setup for some extra plugins.<br>